LutzGue/projects/chordtxt/README.md

 9) Save into: a) MusicXML; b) MIDI
 10) feature integration: Transpose into all Keys: a) QZ (up/down); b) chromatically (up/down)
 11) DONE -- Song-Pos in chord-list
-12) feature integration: SESSION BAND APP import / export files
+12) feature integration: SB import / export files